-Household Spending in Japan averaged -0.61 percent from 2001 until 2020, reaching an all time high of 9.50 percent in September of 2019 and a record low of -10.60 percent in March of 2015.
+Household Spending in Japan averaged -0.69 percent from 2001 until 2023, reaching an all time high of 13.00 percent in April of 2021 and a record low of -16.20 percent in May of 2020.
 This page provides the latest reported value for - Japan Household Spending - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Household Spending YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 Household Spending in Japan is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.